surniaulula/wpsso-google-merchant-feed/readme.txt

 = 2.2.2 =

-(2022/03/26) Fixed missing support for the custom Google Merchant Feed image ID or URL.
+(2022/03/26) Fixed missing support for the custom Google Merchant Feed XML image ID or URL.

 = 2.2.1 =